GOTCHA! Emerson Plumber Charged In Hit-Run Crash That Killed Paramus Pedestrian, 58

-An appeal for help on social media produced the tip that led to the capture of a plumber from Emerson who authorities said fled the scene after his car struck and killed a woman early Thursday in Paramus.
+Detectives from the Bergen County Prosecutor's Fatal Accident Investigations Unit arrested Michael Mascaro III, 31, soon after.

-Michael Mascaro III, 31, remained held in the Bergen County Jail pending a first appearance in Central Judicial Processing Court in Hackensack following his arrest Saturday.
+Mascaro remained held in the Bergen County Jail pending a first appearance in Central Judicial Processing Court in Hackensack.

-The vehicle then sped south on Forest Avenue before turning right onto westbound Oradell Avenue, Musella said.
+The vehicle then sped south on Forest Avenue before turning right onto westbound Oradell Avenue, Musella said Saturday.

 The victim was brought to Hackensack University Medical Center, where she died soon after, he said.

-Musella renewed calls for help from the public on his office's Facebook and Twitter pages on Friday.
+On Friday, Musella renewed calls for help from the public, prompting an update to the original story.

 “Following a tip from a concerned citizen who saw a request for information on social media, an investigation by the Bergen County Prosecutor’s Office and Paramus Police Department led to the identification of [Mascaro] as the driver of the fleeing vehicle,” Musella said.

-Note: UPDATE: A Rockland County man provided the tip that led to the arrest of an Emerson driver charged with the hit-and-run death of a pedestrian in Paramus after seeing a Daily Voice story about the manhunt shared in a Facebook group.